IHE/ITI.SeR/SeR.md

 the XDS Document Registry and the Authorization Decisions Manager for simplicity.

-In this use case the XDS Document Repositories are all in the same XDS Affinity Domain and delegate Access Decisions to the Authorization Decisions Manager grouped with the XDS Document Registry.
+In this use case the XDS Document Repositories are all in the same XDS Affinity Domain and delegate Authorization Decisions to the Authorization Decisions Manager grouped with the XDS Document Registry.

 In this use case the Authorization Decisions Manager manages all information